Marol: Geography

 Marol Fire Brigade is at Marol Naka.

 Police Camp is at the end of Marol and is home to the families of people working for the Maharashtra Police.
 It is mainly the base camp for the State Armed Constabulary.
 It also has a Police Training Centre where police recruitment is held and newly recruited officers receive their training.

 The oldest housing colony in the area is a group of 11 buildings on Military Road called Blossom Society.
 The first occupants arrived here in 1968.

 Transport

 Roads

 Marol is strategically located close to the Western Express Highway and in close proximity to Andheri railway station.
 Located off the Andheri-Kurla and Andheri-Ghatkopar link roads, it has good east–west connectivity.

 Buses

 There is excellent bus connectivity to all parts of the city of Mumbai.

-Railway

-Marol also has close and easy links to Mumbai's three suburban railway lines - Andheri (Western), Ghatkopar (Central) and Kurla (Central/Harbour).